VIDA-NYU/urban-data-core/README.md

 Urban Data Integration - Core Library
 =====================================

-This Java library is part of the **Urban Data Integeration** project.
+This Java library is part of the **Urban Data Integration** project.
 It provides the core functionality and classes used by other modules that maintain, manipulate, and analyze (open urban) data sets.